braintree/braintree_ios/SWIFT_PACKAGE_MANAGER.md

 To use the `PayPalDataCollector`, `BraintreePaymentFlow`, `BraintreeThreeDSecure`, `BraintreePayPal`, or `BraintreeVenmo` libraries, you must also check the box for `PPRiskMagnes`.

+To use the `BraintreeThreeDSecure` library, you must also check the box for `CardinalMobile`. _(This only applies to versions greater than 5.2.0.
+See [instructions below](#braintreethreedsecure) if you are using versions 5.0.0 to 5.2.0.)_

 ### BraintreeDataCollector

 There is a [known bug](https://forums.swift.org/t/packaging-static-library-in-spm-package-for-ios-executable/41245/13) that occurs when uploading static libraries packaged as xcframeworks for Swift Package Manager.
 To avoid this issue, you must add a post-action to your scheme's Build section that removes an extra copy of `libKountDataCollector.a`.